How can I keep my cat cozy in cold weather?

 - Under items belonging to you that the cat likes to curl up on, like fleece sweaters

 - At the foot of your bed, under the said items mentioned above.
-This is good if the cat likes sleeping with you but you don’t want him sleeping on the bed
+This is good if the cat likes sleeping with you or on you but you don’t want him sleeping on the bed

 - Still in your bedroom but maybe on a chair near your bed, tucked into a doona or blankets